hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 The command prompt on O2 will have some characters before the `$`, something like `[rc_training01@login01 ~]`, this is telling you the name of the login node you have connected to!

 Please note that from this point on in the workshop anything we want you to type next to the command prompt will be preceded by the `$` (see below).
-Please make sure you do not type out, or copy and paste, the `$` as part of your command
+Please make sure you do not type out (or copy and paste) the `$` as part of your command

 #### Let's move from the login node to a compute node!